 The Race Club Speakeasy

 A stone’s throw from the Colosseum, The Race Club is a speakeasy that’s fast becoming a beloved late-night underground den.
 Hidden from plain sight, this member’s only bar is seriously dedicated to its cocktails.
 Sit back and relax on one of their plush sofas with a well-mixed libation unique to Race Club’s menu.
 The cocktail menu is divided into three sections: classic drinks, classic drinks reinterpreted (think a moscow mule spiced up with jalapeño-flavored ginger beer), and signature cocktails.
-There’s also an aperitivo available evenings, from 6pm to 9pm with food that matches perfectly with the cocktails.
+There’s also an aperitivo available on weekends, with food that matches perfectly with the cocktails.

 To the naked eye, Barber Shop seems like a gentleman’s hair salon; however, at night the basement turns into a “members only” cocktail lounge (dressier attire recommended) with moustached, tattooed barmen typical of a Roman speakeasy.
 This underground club is open late into the night (and sometimes until sunrise), not only making it the ideal venue for a discreet nightcap but also a chic afterhours spot where you can waste away the hours sipping a classic or signature cocktail.